 The primary objective of a Compliance Officer is to mitigate and manage risks, with key duties likely to include:

-- Development and implementation of company policies and procedures that meet national and international laws as well as sector-specific rules and regulations outlined by relevant regulatory agencies.
+• Development and implementation of company policies and procedures that meet national and international laws as well as sector-specific rules and regulations outlined by relevant regulatory agencies.

-- Ensuring that employees, management and board level directors operate with the due diligence and integrity required to protect the company against legal risk.
+• Ensuring that employees, management and board level directors operate with the due diligence and integrity required to protect the company against legal risk.

-- Advising relevant teams on legal or regulatory issues regarding sales, marketing, vendors, products or projects.
+• Advising relevant teams on legal or regulatory issues regarding sales, marketing, vendors, products or projects.

 • Designing and delivering training to employees, management and the board regarding compliance procedures.

-- Staying abreast of any changes to laws or sector specific regulations and keeping the rest of the company up to date with any changes through communication and training.
+• Staying abreast of any changes to laws or sector specific regulations and keeping the rest of the company up to date with any changes through communication and training.

-- Providing support to any investigations or audits into company compliance.
+• Providing support to any investigations or audits into company compliance.

-- Working closely with HR and management teams for consistent enforcement of policies and when responding to compliance violations.
+• Working closely with HR and management teams for consistent enforcement of policies and when responding to compliance violations.

-- Drafting and reviewing legal documents.
+• Drafting and reviewing legal documents.

-The qualifications required to enter a Compliance role vary between different roles.
+The qualifications required to enter a Compliance jobs vary between different roles.
 While a Compliance officer will usually sit within the in-house legal team of a company or be employed by a law firm, a law qualification is not always a prerequisite.

 Compliance professionals reduce legal risk through the improvement and implementation of operations and policies: while knowledge of the law is essential and legal training can influence how they provide consultancy, Compliance Officers or Lawyers are not necessarily actively practicing law.
 Lawyers are responsible for defining the limits of legality and illegality; Compliance Officers are responsible for defining and enforcing the policies and processes that keep a business within those limits.

 • Ability to anticipate and avert downstream legal risks.

 • Industry specific expertise.

-- Solid grasp of the law and sector specific rules, guidelines and regulations.
+• Solid grasp of the law and sector specific rules, guidelines and regulations.
 For example, a Compliance Officer working in data protection will need sound understanding of GDPR and other cyber security regulations.

 • Communication and relationship building skills required to work closely with legal and non-legal colleagues and management.

 • Sound understanding of administrative and contractual law.

 • HR and business management knowledge.

 • Experience reviewing and drafting contracts and policies.

 If you have a flawless understanding of the rules imposed on your industry, the ability to communicate, teach and enforce compliance to these regulations and the foresight to mitigate risks, a career as a Compliance Officer could be your opportunity to break into the legal profession without the conventional qualifications.